BluePengcho/Camera-Optical-Flow-Tracking-Into-VTube-Studio/README.md

 For the Left and Right trackers (green) we only get the Y component and for the Top and Bottom trackers (red) we only get the X component.
 And for the centre tracker (yellow) we get both the X & Y components.

-Then by getting the average vector (pink) from each of the trackers we are able to generate and providing a more accurate movement tracking in the X & Y axis for the whole video.
+Then by getting the average vector (pink) from each of the trackers we are able to generate and provide more accurate movement tracking in the X & Y axis for the whole video.

 Then converting those values to the respective VTube Studio parameters and sending them onto VTube Studio.

 **Note:** Head tracking sensitiviy can be adjusted with the **Lambda** and **Threshold** sliders(sliders values are currently not saved after runtime so please change the defult slider values in the inspector after runtime to save the values).
+For more sensative camera tracking set the Lambda & Threshold slider values to 0.

 **Note2:** Unfortunately at the moment slow camera movements create a greater optical flow value and therefore larger vectors than fast camera movements.
 Creating mismatched movement/tracking data in VTube Studio this still needs to be improved.